Jon-Becker/research/papers/diving-into-decompilation/README.md

   Aside from the loop detection, this code is fairly straightforward.
 The VM is stepped through until a `JUMPI` instruction is encountered.
 The VM is then cloned, and the instruction pointer is set to the jump destination.
 The cloned VM is then passed to the `recursive_map` function, which will recursively step through the bytecode until it reaches a `JUMPI` instruction.
 This process is repeated until all branches have been explored, and the CFG is complete.

   Loop detection is still something that needs to be improved upon.
 The current method of detecting loops is to check if the path taken so far matches a regular expression that matches the pattern of a loop.
-This method is not perfect, and can be fooled by certain bytecode patterns.
+This method is not perfect and can be fooled by certain bytecode patterns.
 </details>

 # 0x04.
 Branch Analysis